ang-zeyu/infisearch/docs/src/search_configuration.md

 As csv files are often used to hold multiple documents (and can therefore get very large), it is unsuitable to be used as a source for search result previews.
 In this case, options 2 or 3 can be used.

-#### 2. From Field Stores
+#### 2. From Field Stores (default)

-Morsels is also able to generate result previews from its own *json field stores* generated at indexing time.
+Morsels is also able to generate result previews from its own json field stores generated at indexing time.

 In order to specify what fields to store, and how to map file data to these fields, refer to the chapter on [fields](./indexer/fields.md) under indexer configuration.